Xunnamius/mongo-utils/README.md

 contains tools for manipulating the software's databases while under test.

 @-xun/mongo-common relies on both @-xun/mongo-schema and @-xun/mongo-test for
-their types, and contains common baseline schemas (along with their dummy testing data) used in some way by most of my mongo-related software.
+their types (as well as several @-xun/next-\* packages), and contains common baseline schemas (along with their dummy testing data) used in some way by most of my mongo-related software.

 @-xun/mongo-item and @-xun/mongo-oid-sort are standalone tools.